 Food: Food is expensive in Venice, so take the time to shop around the travel websites for the best recommendations.
 Some places are just plain tourist traps, but they are called out on the travel websites.

-Admissions: Most of the popular sites, including churches and museums, charge an admission fee.
+Admissions: The city has started charging an entrance fee during crowded times.
+Most of the popular sites, including churches and museums, charge an admission fee.
 Save time and money by buying museum and travel passes online.
 Click Here.

 Considerations: At high tourist season, especially August, Venice is quite crowded, especially when the cruise ships disgorge their hordes.
 That can take away from what should be a peaceful, lazy feast for your senses.
 Plan accordingly.